hemilabs/heminetwork/api/tbcapi/README.md

 #### Block Header

-A serialised block header has the following data:
+A serialised block header contains the following data:

 - `version` is the version of the block.
 - `prev_hash` is the hash of the previous block header in the blockchain.